Opensea

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly describes when to use the tool: 'when you discover something worth carrying forward'.
-Also mentions pairing with recall and forget, providing clear context and alternatives.
+Explicitly says 'Use when you discover something worth carrying forward' and mentions pairing with recall and forget, providing clear context for when to use this tool versus alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.